vtrpldn/digital-garden/src/posts/grab-your-users-attention-with-the-focus-within-css-selector.md

 layout: layouts/post.njk
 ---

+_This article was originally posted in the DEV Community._

 Here's a neat little trick:

 You can use the `:focus-within` selector to style the parent of a focused element.